dheerajtp/grammar-corrector-extension/README.md

 ## Optimizations

-Integrate an API call in React JS using the React Query package and create a proper folder structure for better usage.
+I integrated an API call in React JS using the React Query package and created a proper folder structure for better usability.